Our Dogs are proudly Australian-bred,

 More detailed information on this can be obtained by clicking the link below

 State breeder registration breeders - in some states, the govt requires breeders of any dogs, pure or partbred to be registered with them as a listed breeder.
 This is purely a list of dog breeders and does not keep pedigrees.
 It is hoped that this register rids the state of puppy farmers and unscrupulous breeding.
 State Govts issue breeders with a BIN number.
 Unfortunately, breeders listed with these State Govt bodies are starting to refer to themselves as 'registered breeders', which in fact is not correct to how the term has been used for eons.

-MDBA registered breeders - in recent years a new registration body has started up which is more flexible in the dogs they will accept on their register.
+MDBA and RPBA registered breeders - in recent years new registration bodies have started up which are far more flexible in the dogs they will accept on their register.
 This body includes incorrect attributes which would not be accepted by the ANKC, as well as partbreds on their register.
 Their expectations of the integrity of the dog and on the breeder are not as strict as the ANKC.
-However, some breeders will refer to their dogs as being purebreds because they are registered with this body, but would not be accepted for registration with the ANKC.
+However, some breeders will refer to their dogs as being purebreds because they are registered with these bodies, but would not be accepted for registration with the ANKC.
 They might even refer to themselves as 'registered breeders', however while this infers they are registered through the ANKC because this is the term used to indicate same for generations, it is not correct.

 We believe that every family has the right to be fully and correctly informed about any puppy they are considering and have compiled a simple explanation of how to establish whether a puppy is a purebred.

 We hope it assists you to feel confident in any purchase you may make, of any puppy.

 A fully informed decision is always the right decision.